Business Fallout: Companies hoard cash, Walmart hiring 150K

 Kohl’s has fully drawn its $1 billion unsecured credit facility.
 The department store chain, based in Menomonee Falls, Wisconsin, is slashing inventory and expenses.
 Kohl’s Corp. has closed its 1,100 stores for at least the rest of the month.
 It and many other major chains are temporarily closing stores to curb the spread of the coronavirus.

-AT&T cancelled a $4 billion accelerated stock buyback program scheduled for the second quarter.
+AT&T canceled a $4 billion accelerated stock buyback program scheduled for the second quarter.
 The company said in a regulatory filing that it’s also canceling any other stock repurchases so it can have financial flexibility and continue to invest in its business.
 AT&T said it’s currently unable to estimate the impact the virus will have on its financial and operational results.

 FUTURE UNKNOWN: Coca-Cola Co. no longer expects to reach previously set financial goals for the year.
 Coke said in a regulatory filing that restaurant closures, suspended NHL, NBA and MLB seasons, reduced travel, social distancing, and more people working from home is straining operations.
 The Atlanta company said that it cannot reasonably estimate the negative impact the virus will have.